Flat 2-orbifolds and Seifert fibred 4-manifolds: fibrations over

 All epimorphisms from $\pi^{orb}(P(2,2))$ to $D_\infty$ are equivalent.
 (There are two maximal normal virtually-$\mathbb{Z}$ subgroups.)
 These correspond to a fibration over $\mathbb{I}$ with general fibre $S^1$ and two singular fibres (the centreline of $Mb$, and one reflector interval connecting the cone points).

 There are two equivalence classes of epimorphisms from $\pi^{orb}(\mathbb{D}(2,2))$ to $D_\infty$.
 (There are two maximal normal virtually-$\mathbb{Z}$ subgroups.)
-One corresponds to a fibration over $\mathbb{I}$ with general fibre $S^1$ and two singular fibres (one reflector interval connecting the cone points and the reflector curve).
+One corresponds to a fibration over $\mathbb{I}$ with general fibre $S^1$ and two singular fibres (the reflector curve and a reflector interval connecting the cone points).
 The other corresponds to a fibration with general fibre $\mathbb{I}$ and two singular fibres (two reflector intervals, each connecting a cone point to a reflector curve).

 All epimorphisms from $\pi^{orb}(\mathbb{D}(2,\overline{2},\overline{2}))$ to $D_\infty$ are equivalent.
 (There are two maximal normal virtually-$\mathbb{Z}$ subgroups.)
 These correspond to a fibration over $\mathbb{I}$ with general fibre $\mathbb{I}$ and one exceptional fibre (a reflector interval connecting the cone point to a reflector curve).